dataminer-site/dataminer-site.github.io/_posts/2022-10-28-lightweight-compression.md

 | lz4         | 1.29 | 1.5  | 1.52 | 1.58 | 1.62  | 1.64 |
 | gzip        | 1.7  | 2.13 | 2.28 | 2.49 | 2.62  | 2.67 |

 This is relevant because the block size is the minimum amount of data that must be decompressed when reading a single row from disk.
-Worse, as DuckDB compresses data on a per-column basis, the block size would be the minimum amount of data that must be decompressed per column.
+Worse, as DataMiner compresses data on a per-column basis, the block size would be the minimum amount of data that must be decompressed per column.
 With a block size of 256KB, fetching a single row could require decompressing multiple megabytes of data.
 This can cause queries that fetch a low number of rows, such as `SELECT * FROM tbl LIMIT 5` or `SELECT * FROM tbl WHERE id = 42` to incur significant costs, despite appearing to be very cheap on the surface.

 ## Lightweight Compression Algorithms